List of mass graves from Soviet mass executions

-Mass murder, 1937–1938
+During the Great Purge (1937–1938)

-In the final years of the USSR and after its demise in 1991, killing fields and burial sites were uncovered and memorialised across the countries of the former Soviet Union.
-Some dated back to the Civil War or to the intervening years when the secret police in all major Soviet cities regularly used unmarked graves in existing cemeteries to dispose of those they executed or killed during interrogation.
-Most came into existence during the Great Terror.
+In the final years of the USSR and after its dissolution in 1991, killing fields and burial sites were uncovered and memorialised across the countries of the former Soviet Union.
+Some dated back to the Red Terror or to the intervening years when the secret police in all major Soviet cities regularly used unmarked graves in existing cemeteries to dispose of those they executed or killed during interrogation.
+Most came into existence during the Great Purge.